 It was with some trepidation that I set out for Edale.
-Could I keep to the schedule I had set?
-Would the weather conditions prove challenging?
+Could I keep the schedule I had set?
+Would the weather conditions prove too challenging?
 Would I have the fitness and endurance?
-Perhaps I had heard too many tales of woe from other walkers, who seemed to exaggerate the reputation The Pennine Way had, for man eating bog and unnavigable moorland.
+Perhaps I had heard too many tales of woe from other walkers, who seemed to exaggerate the reputation The Pennine Way man-eating bog and unnavigable moorland.
 I would soon find out for myself.

 “Cracking start Gromit”, I said to myself as I set out the next day in shorts and t-shirt, much to the amusement of the landlady.
 Eerily quiet in the hill fog, as I progressed to Black Hill, where Wainwright famously got stuck in the bog.
 The flagstones, that featured on the path the previous day, seriously improves the conditions underfoot and something to be thankful for.
 I crossed the A635, which no doubt is closed in heavy snow, towards a succession of reservoirs, that supply water to the large conurbations.
 I soon caught site of the lonely Great Western Hotel at Standedge through the mist, like a scene out of the American Werewolf in London.
 Fortunately I was staying a little further away at The Carriage House, which served a welcome Turkish Meal alternative to the usual chips with everything.